Pecan Variety Identification

 There are 1,012 pecan varieties listed in Thompson and Young’s book, Pecan Cultivar’s-Past and Present (1985, Texas Pecan Growers Association), and it doesn’t pretend to capture all of the named natives and local seedling selections that have come and gone in the United States.
 The list of possible varieties can be narrowed by considering the age of the tree or trees in question.
 If it is an old tree that dates to the 1940s or before, old varieties like ‘Frotscher’ (1882), ‘Van Deman’ (1877), ‘Teche’ (1906), ‘Moneymaker’ (1896) and their contemporaries that were planted in the early decades of the 20th Century are comparisons to consider.

-Grafted, Seedling or Native?
+Grafted, Seedling, or Native?

-The knowledge that pecan varieties differ in pollination habit (Type I/protandrous and Type II/protogynous), can be a useful clue for pecan variety identification.
+The knowledge that pecan varieties differ in pollination habits (Type I/protandrous and Type II/protogynous) can be a useful clue for pecan variety identification.
 ‘Wichita’ (II) and ‘Western’ (I) are complimentary pollinating varieties and thus frequently planted together in the West.
 ‘Stuart’ (II) and ‘Success’ (I) or ‘Desirable’ (I) were planted together for pollination in the East.
 So within growing regions, we expect to see certain blends of Type I and Type II varieties together in commercial orchards, which may help unravel unidentified pecan trees more quickly.

 Nut Shape and Features

 Pecan nut shape among different varieties is very diverse.
-From distinctly round/orbicular shapes like ‘Burkett’ to elliptical/”football-esque” forms like ‘Caddo’ or oblong shapes like ‘Schley’ and ‘Mahan’, there are many variations.
+From distinctly round/orbicular shapes like ‘Burkett’ to elliptical/”football-esque” forms like ‘Caddo’ or oblong shapes like ‘Schley’ and ‘Mahan,’ there are many variations.
 Although problems like drought and pecan scab can distort it, pecan nut shape is fixed genetically by variety and thus an important key to identification.

 The appearance of kernels is useful in pecan variety identification.
 The surface texture of the kernels, the depth and width of ventral and dorsal grooves, along with the apex-end and basal-end shapes are genetically-controlled distinguishing features.
 ‘Cheyenne’ has a lot of wrinkles or creases in the kernel surface texture, while ‘Sioux’ is one of the smoothest.
 ‘Forkert’ is a variety that has narrow grooves that tend to trap packing material.

-Kernel color likewise varies among varieties, with a range in the spectrum of pale cream like ‘Hopi’ to dark beige like ‘McMillan’.
-Speckles, as seen in ‘Burkett’, and sometimes in ‘Pawnee’ may help identify a pecan.
+Kernel color likewise varies among varieties, with a range in the spectrum of pale cream like ‘Hopi’ to dark beige like ‘McMillan.’
+Speckles, as seen in ‘Burkett’ and sometimes in ‘Pawnee,’ may help identify a pecan.

 Consult an Expert

 Comparing unidentified pecan varieties to known, verified samples is a sound approach if available.
 In the absence of samples, pictures are very helpful.
-The USDA website mentioned above includes pecan cultivar index and a pecan photo index, which has a consistent format of nut and kernel photos useful for identification and a tremendous resource to the industry.
+The USDA website mentioned above includes a pecan cultivar index and pecan photo index, which has a consistent format of nut and kernel photos useful for identification and remains a tremendous resource to the industry.
 Thompson and Young’s book also includes photos of a portion of the varieties in the book.
-Additional references include among others, the University of Georgia Southeastern Pecan Growers’ Handbook (Wells, et al., 2007) and Darrell Spark’s book, Pecan Cultivars: the Orchard’s Foundation (Pecan Productions Innovations, 1992).
+Additional references include, among others, the University of Georgia Southeastern Pecan Growers’ Handbook (Wells, et al., 2007) and Darrell Spark’s book, Pecan Cultivars: the Orchard’s Foundation (Pecan Productions Innovations, 1992).
 Spark’s book includes a key, based on nut shapes, that identifies selected pecan varieties.